 When I start to feel guilty that I caused my illness, I think of how little kids get cancer.
 That makes me realize that cancer can just happen.
 It isn't my fault.

-- Friends sometimes have a hard time dealing with cancer and may not visit or call you.
+- friends sometimes have a hard time dealing with cancer and may not visit or call you.

-- You may feel too sick to take part in the hobbies and activities you used to enjoy.
+- you may feel too sick to take part in the hobbies and activities you used to enjoy.

-- Sometimes, even when you’re with people you care about, you may feel that no one understands what you’re going through.
+- even when you’re with people you care about, you may feel that no one understands what you’re going through.

 It’s also normal to feel alone after treatment.
 You may miss the support you got from your health care team.
 Many people have a sense that their safety net has been pulled away, and they get less attention.
 It’s common to still feel cut off from certain friends or family members.
 Some of them may think that now that treatment is over, you will be back to normal soon, even though this may not be true.
 Others may want to help but don’t know how.